Homemade Cat Food – 3 DIY Recipes That Are Healthy for Cats!

 - digestion issues

-- and heat exhaustion which are never fun.
+- And heat exhaustion, which is never fun.

 Taurine

-Taurine is a crucial amino acid needed consistently in your cat’s diet.
+Taurine is a crucial amino acid that your cat’s diet requires.

-- Taurine is an essential amino acid that can’t be independently created.
+- Taurine is an essential amino acid that the body does not produce on its own.
 Your cat can only get it from specific foods.
-The best source of taurine is animal proteins.
+The best source of Taurine is animal proteins.

-- heart problems, vision issues and will find it overall difficult to thrive.
-Be sure to add taurine to your DIY cat food.
+- Heart problems and vision issues and will find it overall challenging to thrive.
+Please add taurine to your DIY cat food.

 - dark chicken meat